 Baked Parmesan Panko Pork Chops.
 No need for frying, this oven baked, lower fat pork chop recipe is delicious served with pasta and your favorite simple marinara or puttanesca sauce.

 I just put a thin coat of oil on the baking sheet, then mist the tops of them with an oil sprayer.
 This means there is little added fat.

-I also use lean boneless center loin chops for this recipe.
+I also use lean boneless centre loin chops for this recipe.
 We often serve them with whole wheat pasta tossed with a favorite pesto too for a change from the puttanesca sauce version.